vberlier/mcpack/README.md

 ### Tags

-`BlockTag`, `ItemTag`, `FluidTag` and `FunctionTag` objects represent Minecraft block, item, fluid and function tags respectively.
+`BlockTag`, `ItemTag`, `FluidTag`, `FunctionTag` and `EntityTypeTag` objects represent Minecraft block, item, fluid, function and entity type tags respectively.
 They are all identical in structure, the only difference between them is the namespace directory they get written to.

 ```py
 from mcpack import DataPack, BlockTag